-IAM is the de-facto method of authorization in AWS.
+Identity and access management (IAM) in AWS is a way to grant access to AWS services and collect and transmit data and credentials.
 Most Kubernetes “Quick Start” guides for AWS do not adequately cover how to manage IAM access in your pods.
 This blog series will first go over the security issues specific to AWS IAM on Kubernetes, then compare solutions, and then we will end with a detailed walkthrough for setting up your cluster with one of those solutions.

 At Blue Matador, I am in charge of our production Kubernetes set up.
 I had a few years experience running microservices on EC2 before using Kubernetes, including managing dozens of IAM policies designed to isolate access to sensitive data to only services that needed it.
 When it came time to create our first Kubernetes cluster I read dozens of tutorials and patched together a kops installation that met our needs.